Dementia Champion Helps Stregthen Care Watchdog’s PR in Scotland

 Agnes will join the group, which meets around four times a year to influence the scrutiny of care services and to give opinions and advice on other policies and procedures.
 The initiative follows a joint report – Remember, I’m Still Me – by the Care Commission and the Mental Welfare Commission published in May, which highlighted a range of concerns, most notably the excessive use of drugs used to control behaviour and the lack of regular medication reviews.

-The full coverage appeared in the Airdrie & Coatbridge Advertiser and was the result of a dedicated Scottish media strategy implemented by Edinburgh public relations agency the Holyrood Partnership.
+The full coverage appeared in the Airdrie & Coatbridge Advertiser and was the result of a dedicated Scottish media strategy implemented by Edinburgh public relations agency the Holyrood PR.